johnwatson484/azure-service-bus-test-client/README.md

 ### Set the queue or topic name
 This is the queue or topic where the message will be sent to.

+### Set the message format
+Messages can be sent as JSON or stringified JSON.

 ### Message
 This is the message that will be sent to the specified resource and must be in JSON format.